 The Graduate School requires that all students on assistantship be enrolled in 12 hours per semester.
-We usually recommend that students take 9 hrs of coursework per semester.
-In order to comply with the Graduate School's minimum enrollment policy, students on assistantship can enroll in 1-3 credit hours using the course code for HDFS 7005.
-There is no classroom time or work assignment associated with these hours beyond the tasks you have already been assigned as part of your assistantship.
-If you prefer to take 12 hours of academic course credit, you will meet the Graduate School's minimum enrollment policy and do not need to register for HDFS7005.
+We usually recommend that students take 9 hours of coursework per semester.
+In order to comply with the Graduate School's minimum enrollment policy, students on assistantship can enroll in 1-3 credit hours using the course code for HDFS 7005, in addition to the 6+ hours of content or practica courses.
+There is no classroom time or work assignment associated with HDFS 7005 hours beyond the tasks you have already been assigned as part of your assistantship.
+If you are enrolled in 12 hours of academic course credit, you will meet the Graduate School's minimum enrollment policy and do not need to register for HDFS 7005.